 |Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 10000, ƒ/5.6, 1/10 – Nikon SB-900|

-One of the most difficult things to shoot for many beginners in photography involves shooting in a very dark location with a flash.
+One of the most challenging things for many beginners in photography involves shooting in a very dark location with a flash.

 Cameras will pick the lowest ISO when you use a flash as their default.
-What happens is then the background is black and the subject is well exposed at best.
-However in the case of this wedding photo the couple is walking out into the dark being back lit.
+So what happens is then the background is black, and the subject is well exposed at best.
+However, in the case of this wedding photo, the couple is walking out into the dark, being backlit.

 |Nikon D5, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 10000, ƒ/5.6, 1/8 – Nikon SB-900|

-The trick is to set the camera as if you were shooting without a flash which is to use a high ISO.
+The trick is to set the camera as if you were shooting without a flash, using a high ISO.
 Here I set the camera to ISO 10000.
 Then the flash was set to fire on TTL slow shutter sync.
-This means the flash fires immediately at a extremely fast duration and then the shutter stays open longer.
+Slow shutter sync means the flash fires immediately at extremely short duration, and then the shutter stays open longer.

 Nikon SB-900 Flash Duration